Alibaba-MIIL/PartialLabelingCSL/OpenImages.md

 #### Notice that when downloading and using OpenImages, one must comply with the original dataset licence, which is provided [here](https://storage.googleapis.com/openimages/web/factsfigures.html#:~:text=red%20indicates%20negatives.-,Licenses,-The%20annotations%20are)

-# Data Pre-processing
-For reducing the dataset size, all images were resized such that the short edge is 256.

 # Download

 | Item                    |         |